illestniccur7/rtmpstreambot/README.md

-# TRTMP
+# Epltv Rtmp Streamer Bot

-A bot for streaming in Telegram live streams.
+A telegram bot for stream live to rtmp servers

 ## Get Started